deseret-tech/litecoin-python/sphinx/source/usage.rst

   rpcuser=anything
   rpcpassword=anything

-Once that is done, the easiest way to check whether Bitcoin accepts remote commands is by running Bitcoin again, with the command (and any parameters) as arguments.
+Once that is done, the easiest way to check whether Litecoin accepts remote commands is by running Litecoin again, with the command (and any parameters) as arguments.
 For example:

 ::

-  $ bitcoind getinfo
+  $ litecoind getinfo

 Connecting to the wallet from Python
 -------------------------------------

 There are two functions for this:

-*Connecting to local bitcoin instance*
+*Connecting to local litecoin instance*
-  Use the function :func:`~bitcoinrpc.connect_to_local`.
-This automagically sorts out the connection to a bitcoin process running on the current machine, for the current user.
+  Use the function :func:`~litecoinrpc.connect_to_local`.
+This automagically sorts out the connection to a litecoin process running on the current machine, for the current user.

   ::

-    conn = bitcoinrpc.connect_to_local()
+    conn = litecoinrpc.connect_to_local()

-*Connecting to a remote bitcoin instance*
+*Connecting to a remote litecoin instance*
-  Use the function :func:`~bitcoinrpc.connect_to_remote`.
+  Use the function :func:`~litecoinrpc.connect_to_remote`.
 For this function it is neccesary to explicitly specify a hostname and port to connect to, and to provide user credentials for logging in.

   ::

-    conn = bitcoinrpc.connect_to_remote('foo', 'bar', host='payments.yoyodyne.com', port=8332)
+    conn = litecoinrpc.connect_to_remote('foo', 'bar', host='payments.yoyodyne.com', port=8332)

 How to use the API